Horowhenua has grown faster than predicted for more than three years.

 But what about O2NL?

-The Gladstone Green Master Plan is being created alongside planning for the Ōtaki to North of Levin section of the Wellington Northern Motorway.
+The Taraika Master Plan is being created alongside planning for the Ōtaki to North of Levin section of the Wellington Northern Motorway.

 Foxton Beach is a popular beach settlement in Horowhenua with access to one of the best west coast beaches in New Zealand.